Danny Ramirez

-Danny Ramirez (born September 17, 1992) is an American actor.
-He is best known for his role as Joaquin Torres / Falcon in the Marvel Cinematic Universe (MCU) film Captain America: Brave New World (2025) and the Disney+ series The Falcon and the Winter Soldier (2021).
+Daniel Ramirez (born September 17, 1992) is an American actor.
+He gained recognition for his role as Joaquin Torres / Falcon in the Marvel Cinematic Universe (MCU) film Captain America: Brave New World (2025) and the Disney+ series The Falcon and the Winter Soldier (2021).
 He has also had roles in the film Top Gun: Maverick (2022), and the HBO television series The Last of Us (2025).

 Early life

-Danny Ramirez was born in Chicago, Illinois, and grew up in Miami, Florida.
+Daniel Ramirez was born in Chicago, Illinois, and grew up in Miami, Florida.
 He is of Colombian and Mexican descent, attended Miami Coral Park Senior High School and initially wanted to be an athlete, trying out American football and soccer.
 He noted that after encountering injuries, he realized he needed a new career.
 He studied at New York University Tisch School of the Arts.